 Margot Robbie is disgraced champion U.S. figure skater Tonya Harding in this biopic that chronicles her tough upbringing, rise to Olympic stardom, and fall to tabloid fixture.
-Co-stars Allison Janney (TV's The West Wing) who won a Golden Globe for her supporting performance, and Sebastian Stan (Captain America: The Winter Soldier).
+Co-stars Allison Janney (TV's The West Wing) who won an Oscar for her supporting performance, and Sebastian Stan (Captain America: The Winter Soldier).
 Both Robbie and Janney have been nominated for Academy Awards for their performances....
 More

 Though Harding was the first American woman to complete a triple axel in competition, her legacy was forever defined by her association with an infamous, ill-conceived, and even more poorly executed attack on fellow Olympic competitor Nancy Kerrigan (Caitlin Carver, Rules Don't Apply).Hide